Broward Deputy Scot Peterson seen standing outside during Florida school shooting in new video

 COP WHO DIDN'T ENTER FLORIDA SCHOOL DURING SHOOTING APPARENTLY LIED ABOUT THINKING GUNSHOTS OUTSIDE

 Broward County Sheriff Scott Israel previously said Peterson, who was armed when gunman Nikolas Cruz opened fire at the Parkland high school, “never went in[to]” the building that was under attack.
 The sheriff added that Peterson instead took up a position viewing the western entrance of the building — as the video released Thursday shows.
+Peterson remains in the area for the next 20 minutes.
+Responding officers arrive at the scene, taking a total of 11 minutes to enter the building from the time shots were first reported.

-Cruz killed 17 people and injured 17 others that day — when Peterson should have charged in and killed the gunman, according to Israel.
+Cruz, who's not seen in the video released Thursday, killed 17 people and injured 17 others that day with Peterson outside the entire time.
+Israel said Peterson should have charged in and tried to kill the gunman.

 Peterson fired back at the sheriff’s words in late February.
 In a statement released through his lawyer, the ex-deputy said he initially didn’t enter the building because he believed the shooter was outside.
 He added that he wished he could have prevented the horrific tragedy, but denied being a “coward.”

-Internal radio dispatches released by Broward County Sheriff’s Department, however, revealed the former school resource officer said gunfire was coming from “inside.”
+Internal radio dispatches released by Broward County Sheriff’s Department, however, revealed the former school resource officer said gunfire was coming from “inside,” according to the Miami Herald.

 “Do not approach the 12 or 1300 building, stay at least 500 feet away,” Peterson was heard saying over the radio.